Platform

 Your agents will change.
 Your delivery protocol should not.

-Teams already mix Claude, Codex, Gemini, Cursor, Cline and internal scripts.
-Orcho treats workers as replaceable participants under one delivery record, so changing a worker does not erase plan history, gates or evidence.
+Orcho ships runtimes for Claude Code, Codex, Gemini and Claude-compatible wrappers, with a registry for plugin runtimes.
+Workers remain replaceable participants under one delivery record, so changing a worker does not erase plan history, gates or evidence.

 /platform/workflow-portability/